 - Brain waves

 Stage 1 is also the lightest stage of sleep, which means you can easily be woken up by noises, movements, and other environmental factors.
-The duration of Stage 1 of the sleep cycle typically lasts between one and seven minutes, and you may experience sudden jolts and twitches as your body begins to wind down.
+The duration of Stage 1 of the sleep cycle typically lasts between 5 to 10 minutes, and you may experience sudden jolts and twitches as your body begins to wind down.

 Most of your time spent sleeping is in Stage 2 of the sleep cycle, which is still a light sleep that lasts anywhere between 10 and 25 minutes.
 During Stage 2, your body’s brain waves, heartbeat, eye movements, body temperature, and breathing continue to slow down to get your body prepared for deep sleep.
 If you’re an avid catnapper, it’s best to wake up during this stage to avoid feeling tired and sluggish once your alarm goes off.